Frequently Asked Questions

 State licensing laws only permit me to work with clients in the states I hold an active license.
 I know, I know...with therapy being conducted online a lot more now post-COVID, you would think this would have changed and states would be more flexible about where your therapist is located.
 BUT, this is the way it is for now.

 The good news is: you now don’t have to live near Naples, FL to work with me!
-As long as you’re in the state of Florida or New York, I can see you.
+As long as you’re in the state of Florida, New York, or Vermont I can see you.
 And I must tell you, I’ve really enjoyed working with clients in different parts of my home state and New York.
-I have strong ties to the St. Petersburg/Tampa Bay area as well as Long Island and the Hudson Valley area, so a virtual connection to those places is a bonus.
+I have strong ties to the St. Petersburg/Tampa Bay area as well as Long Island, so a virtual connection to those places is a bonus.

 + What’s the big deal about being a Certified Gottman Therapist?
 I know lots of counselors who have "Gottman training".